irods/irods_docs/docs/plugins/pluggable_rule_engine.md

 2. iqmod    - modify certain values in existing delayed rules (owned by you).
 3. iqdel    - remove a delayed rule (owned by you) from the queue.

+!!!
+Note
+    Actions that are being executed by a delay are bound to a maximum size.
+A rule that is over 2700 characters long cannot be executed by a delay or remote command.
+This is fixed by using policy functions and loading the functions as a .re file.

 ### Syntax

 The `delay` microservice is invoked with the following syntax: